micahwoods/atcweb3/content/post/more-about-the-pace-turf-acquisition/index.md

 I said again and again that "this is an exciting opportunity," or something to that effect.
 And it is.
 I've used information from PACE Turf since I was a young golf course superintendent myself, 25 years ago.
 I've used information from PACE Turf in my work ever since.
 I've been fortunate to collaborate with Larry and Wendy on projects such as the [MLSN](https://www.paceturf.org/journal/minimum_level_for_sustainable_nutrition) guidelines for soil test interpretation.
 And to now be in charge of PACE Turf myself, it really is exciting.

 A few people asked me about where I'll live, and if I will merge ATC and PACE Turf, or how that will all work.
-No changes are planned in that regard.
+No changes are planned in that regard at the moment.
 I plan to operate both ATC and the PACE Turf information service as separate entities for now, and to do so from wherever I happen to be in the world.